jbasrai/jbasrai.github.io/hailee/index.md

 - [verse](./verse.mp3)
 - [prechorus](./prechorus.mp3) - chords: E, F#, D (chord timing is a bit different than verse/chorus)
 - [chorus](./chorus.mp3)

+### Listening this week
+- [John Prine](https://youtube.com/watch?v=7lHkugF0nyI) - Listen for the guitar playing on this record, we use a lot of these figures and rhythms on the piano also

 ## June 28